Updating Results

 • Non-Award

 Historians delve into the past to explore how cultural, political, social and economic forces have shaped cultures and civilisations.
-Through exploring the past, history helps us to understand present-day societies and everyday life.
+This major provides an advanced understanding of history's impact on beliefs and behaviours, covering topics like gender, imperialism, and heritage, with studies spanning Australia, Europe, and Asia.

 Key details